EmmanuelOwusu/AI-for-Medical-Diagnosis/README.md

 * What is in an MR image

-* Standard data preparation techniques for Magnetic Resonance Imaging (MRI) datasets
+* Standard data preparation techniques for Magnetic Resonance Imaging (MRI) Datasets

 * Metrics and loss functions for segmentation